mle86/man-to-md/doc/Input_Format.md

   e-mail addresses will not be treated specially.
-* To have a link with a custom label, put the label on its own line and the URL in parentheses on the next line, optionally followed by punctuation.
+* To have a link with a custom label, put the label on its own line and the URL in parentheses (or brackets) on the next line, optionally followed by punctuation.
   It will be converted to a `[label](url)` Markdown link.